 Steamboat Springs

 When your slogan is “Ski Town USA” you better have the slopes to back it up and for the most part, Steamboat Springs’ 3,000 acres of runs hold their own against any other Colorado ski resort.
-While it may not have the flashiest new resort or highest elevation, the one major attraction for skiers is the signature champagne powder© (yes, they have a copyright on the term), which, as of writing this article, was north of 200 inches for the season (opening day conditions were considered the best in history).
+While it may not have the flashiest new resort or highest elevation, the one major attraction for skiers is the signature champagne powder© (yes, they have a copyright on the term).
 It’s the powder and the variety of runs that not only attract thousands of weekend skiers but also nearly 80 current and former Olympic athletes who call Steamboat home.
 Among the most famous is World Champion and Olympic silver medalist Billy Kidd, who, on most days, can be found carving a hillside with his signature white cowboy hat, offering impromptu lessons for beginners.

-2011 also wraps up five years and more than $30 million in on-mountain improvements and this year’s newest feature is the Terrace and Umbrella Bar at the Bear River Bar & Grill that is situated at the gondola-base area.
+For you apres ski revelers, head to the Umbrella Bar at the Bear River Bar & Grill that is situated at the gondola-base area.
 The new bar joins more than 100 drinking and dining spots in the Steamboat area.
 Hazie and Ragnar’s restaurant attract the majority of attention, mostly due to their location.
 Accessible only via gondola, both restaurants offer unparalleled views of the Yampa Valley from the top of the mountain.
 While these are great options for romantic evenings, after a long day on the slopes a good beer is a perfect cure for sore muscles.
 Head to Mahogany Ridge Brewery and Grill, a local microbrewery, along Lincoln Avenue in the heart of town.

 How to get there: Steamboat is served via Steamboat/Hayden Airport, which offers nonstop flights from Atlanta, Chicago, Dallas/Ft.
 Worth, Denver, Houston, Minneapolis/St. Paul and Newark.